-Before joining OJEN, I practiced criminal defence in Winnipeg, with an emphasis on youth justice.
-In this role, I worked mostly with Indigenous and other marginalized youth.
-It was my experience advocating for youth that led me to legal education.
+Before joining OJEN, I practiced Criminal Defence in Winnipeg, with an emphasis on youth justice.
+In this role, I worked mostly with Indigenous and other marginalized young people.
+It was my experience in advocacy that led me to legal education.
 I’ve seen first-hand the consequences of a lack of resources, a lack of support and lack of understanding of our legal systems.
-A lot of the barriers youth I have worked with face can be directly addressed through legal education.
+Many of the barriers faced by young people I have worked with can be directly addressed through legal education.

 3 things I did before OJEN: